 Weebly vs. WordPress: A Quick Overview

 Weebly is great if you want to build a small- or medium-sized website.
 The editor has a drag-and-drop interface that’s 100% beginner-friendly.
-It’s free to get started, but you’ll need to upgrade to get the most out of the platform.
+You can get started with the free plan, but you’ll need to upgrade to get the most out of the platform.

 WordPress, on the other hand, isn’t as beginner-friendly.
 There’s a pretty steep learning curve, whether you choose the hosted WordPress.com version, or the self-hosted WordPress.org platform.